 MDD is believed to be caused by a combination of genetic, environmental, and psychological factors, with about 40% of the risk being genetic.
 Risk factors include a family history of the condition, major life changes, certain medications, chronic health problems, and substance use disorders.
 It can negatively affect a person's personal life, work life, or education as well as sleeping, eating habits, and general health.
 According to the NIH, MDD affected approximately 21 million adults (8.4% of all U.S. adults) in 2020.
 The prevalence of adults with a major depressive episode was higher among adult females (10.5%) than males (6.2%).
-The prevalence of adults with a major depressive episode was higher among adult females lived with disability, after lower back pain.
+The prevalence of adults with a major depressive episode was higher among individuals aged 18-25 (17.0%).
+MDD causes the second-most years lived with disability, after lower back pain.